-Heats: 5 laps, 2 joker F1, F2: 6 laps, 2 jokers
+Heats: 5 laps, 2 long laps F1, F2: 6 laps, 2 long laps

-The joker buoy run shall not be conducted in the lap right after the start.
-The rider is allowed to make his/her joker buoy run only after passing the Finish Gate at least once.
-The amount of joker buoys is different for every category.
+The long lap run(s) shall not be conducted in the lap right after the start.
+The rider is allowed to make his/her long lap run only after passing the Finish Gate at least once.
+The amount of long lap buoys is different for every category.

-The number of laps and jokers can be modified by the O.O.D., decision considering the race track length, current weather and safety aspects.
+The number of laps and long laps can be modified by the O.O.D., decision considering the race track length, current weather and safety aspects.